Is Microsoft Entra Password Protection ‘good enough’?

 With Specops Password Policy, users receive dynamic feedback at password change as they type.
 Specops also enables admins to customize the message that users receive, including displaying the found dictionary word.

-#2 – The inherent complexity of Azure AD’s Password Protection scoring
+2 – The inherent complexity of Microsoft Entra (Azure AD) Password Protection scoring

 This lack of transparency on rules for what is required means that the IT service desk will struggle to successfully identify issues users are having with setting passwords.